voice to Notion note

 Get the workflow guide

+This whole thing started from a personal pain point.
 I built Superscribe because I got tired of guessing my hours at the end of every month.
-I would look through emails, code, chat messages and random notes trying to remember what I actually did.
-The numbers were never right and I knew I was losing money.
-It felt like I was doing the work twice-once for the client, and again for my invoice.
+As a developer, my work was spread across emails, code, chat messages, and random notes.
+I’d try to piece it all together, but the numbers were never right and I knew I was losing money.

-This is the tool I always wanted.
-You speak.
-Clean words appear right in the app you are using-like Notion.
-The time, notes and next steps happen by themselves in the background.
+The goal was to have a system that worked in the background.
+You just do your work.
+You speak your notes, your updates, your commits.
+The clean words appear right in the app you are using.
+The time, the context, and the next steps are captured automatically.
 No timers.
 No guessing.
 Just good work that gets counted.

 Frequently Asked Questions